 1. Stop trying to pander to people who lied to you: For several years, football’s narrative regarding referees was clear.
 Standards were falling, there was too much money at stake, and the pace of the game was such that referees (who, it should be remembered, are now younger and fitter than ever, since they too became professional) simply couldn’t keep up with it all.
 The thing is… these arguments were frequently made in bad faith.
 Supporters – not all, but a big enough number to be significant – never really cared about all decisions being called correctly.
 They cared about, at best, all decisions which benefitted their team being called correctly.
 Those who were clamouring for VAR were never interested in complete objectivity.
 If FIFA want to end the endless cycle of manufactured “controversy” that follows every time a referee blows their whistle, VAR is clearly the wrong way to do it.
 The big question is: did they, or do they now, know that?

 2. Stick to your side of the bargain: Back in the days when FIFA seemed to recognise that there was a public relations battle to be won over VAR, the concerns of sceptics over the extent to which it might become an interruption within matches seemed to be addressed by their clear statement that it would only be used in the case of “clear and obvious errors.”
 It is now perfectly clear that this has not been the case.
-Offside calls determined by fractions are neither clear nor obvious.
-Indeed, to consider any infringement that requires twenty repeat viewings from multiple angles and in slow motion as such insults the intelligence of every single person watching.
+Offside calls neither clear nor obvious.
+You’re either offside or not.
+Those dread words apply only to fouls or handballs.
+But to consider any infringement that requires twenty repeat viewings from multiple angles and in slow motion as such insults the intelligence of every single person watching.
 Perhaps it was always inevitable that the sort of weirdo that would want to be a VAR monitor would get carried away and start insisting that referees start checking every single potential infraction.
 This doesn’t make it right, though.

 3. Accept that the technology has both limitations and flaws: At the start of the group stages of the Women’s World Cup, something rather odd happened.
 FIFA confirmed that goalkeepers feet staying on the line for penalty kicks – which for some reason has become one their bugbears of late – would be reverted to referees, rather than falling under remit of the Robo-Ref.
 At the same time, though, it felt as though there was a change in the use pf VAR from the start of the group stages on.
 This may have been a matter of perception, or perhaps even a reflection of the higher median quality of teams still competing in the tournament, but something changed.
 We may never find out whether a decision was made to change the way in which it was being used, but FIFA’s relative silence over it all suggests that they don’t care about the enormous criticism of their new baby.
 The levels of criticism are very bad for football, though, presuming that a significant part of FIFA’s mission statement is still to further grow the game.
 Harmonising its use between different competitions – it’s fundamentally absurd that different competitions might use the technology in varying different ways – might be a start, in this respect.